AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 For any tasks on EC2, this parameter can be used to reference a credential spec file that configures a container for Active Directory authentication.
 For more information, see Using gMSAs for Windows Containers and Using gMSAs for Linux Containers in the Amazon Elastic Container Service Developer Guide.

-This parameter maps to SecurityOpt in the Create a container section of the Docker Remote API and the --security-opt option to docker run.
+This parameter maps to SecurityOpt in the docker container create command and the --security-opt option to docker run.

 Note